F0R-L00P/Python-Programming/README.md

 8. Keep Your Codebase Small - A small codebase requires less effort to maintain.
 9. Automate Tests - Automated tests are repeatable, and help to prevent bugs.
 10. Write Clean Code - “Leave the campground cleaner than you found it.”

+This is a personal repository for quick access to code snippets.
+Obtained examples and files can be found at talkpython repo by Michael Kennedy.